 Such misconduct may not be discovered until after the course has concluded with posted grades, a certificate or degree completed and/or the student has left the college.
 In such instances, the college reserves the right to revoke the grade(s) and/or certificate or degree applicable to the situation and evidence.
 The College will utilize college procedure #2611 Student Code of Conduct to address the revocation.

-Revision(s): 5/25/17 (minor revision); 10/1/21 (update); 11/21/22
+Approved by: President Date: 11/16/07 Revision(s): 5/25/17 (minor revision); 10/1/21 (update); 11/21/22